Sabareesan1255/html-tree-compare_v1.1/README.md

 ### Process execution

-- By now a window will be opened and there will be two textboxes available for inputting the HTML code.
+- By now a window will be opened and there will be two textarea's available for inputting the HTML/XML code.
 - Once the code is pasted, select the python command relevant to your `OS`, say for windows it will be `python` and for Mac/Linux it will be `python3`.
 Select the value from the dropdown and click on compare to process.
 - Now the JSON creation will run in the backend and the visual/document tree will be displayed along with the comparisons on the screen.
 - The tree levels/depth can be controlled using the document levels slider.
 - On the comparison end we have tried to compare node-based and child-based traversal and have found the differences.
+- Javascript plugin included as an addon features for entire document comparision and merging the documents.

 ### Troubleshooting